kinnerparikh/Data-Structures-Work/README.md

 # Data Structures Kankelborg 2019-2020
 ![Hello There](https://media.giphy.com/media/Nx0rz3jtxtEre/giphy.gif)

 To Ms. Kankelborg: Hi:wave:!
 And thank you!
 Data Strucutres was, by far, my fourth favorite class this year.
 In my ratings, I take into account a multitude of factors, but most important are how interesting the teacher makes the subject and my seating placements throughout the year.
-And lets just say, that you somehow always seemed to seat me next to people I thoroughly enjoy (what im trying to say is, dont just read off the ppt during lectures. add some ivy spice please)
+And lets just say, that you somehow always seemed to seat me next to people I thoroughly enjoy (what im trying to say is, dont just read off the ppt during lectures. add some Ivy spice please)

 ____